GFynbo/blog/_posts/2017-02-28-first-post.md

 student as Boston University pursuing an internship with a technology company for the Summer of 2017.
 I have always been fascinated with computers and have only fallen more deeply in love with them since coming to school in 2015.
-I have worked on mostly small projects, have a good understanding of Computer Science fundamentals.
+I have worked on mostly small projects, and have a good understanding of Computer Science fundamentals.

-One of the biggest issues in the job search thus far has been proving my worth to these companies and convincing them that a Sophomore intern is worth their time.
+One of the biggest issues in the job search thus far has been proving my worth to companies and convincing them that a Sophomore intern is worth their time.
 Not only is it considerably more difficult to get your foot in the door as a Sophomore, but it is harder to convince the company that regardless of the amount of formal schooling you are an effective employee.